 First, there are a few things you should take with you.
 Iceland is expensive and shopping there is a pain in your wallet.
-Although, they have some really beautiful sweaters (quite expensive).
-But hats and mittens are just as nice and more affordable.
+Although, they have some really beautiful sweaters (quite expensive), hats and mittens are just as nice and more affordable.

 What to bring for this part of the trip:

-- A good waterproof and winbreaker jacket – a must have in Iceland, I’ve been there in August and although it was the summer, it was cold, raining and windy almost everyday.
+- A good waterproof and windbreaker jacket – a must have in Iceland, I’ve been there in August and although it was summer, it was cold, rainy and windy almost everyday.

 - Swimming suit.
 Yes, you are going to swim a lot in thermal waters at every hotel and in the Blue lagoon.

-- Hiking boots – you’ll need a good comfortable pair, and the prices for these in Reykjavik were plain scary.
+- Hiking boots – you’ll need a good comfortable pair, and the prices for these in Reykjavik were just plain scary.
 You are going to hike, walk on ice sometimes and get wet near the waterfalls.
-Get a good pair, especially if you will go all the way with this itinerary.
+Get a good pair, especially if you are doing this entire itinerary.

 - Hiking pants for hiking obviously, but also because they are so comfortable!